theeye-io-team/theeye-integrations/scanoss/readme.md

 ## Second step is to import and configure your workflow.
 <table cellspacing="0" cellpadding="0">
    <tr>
-    <td> Once is finished, please login at http://localhost:6080
+    <td> Once it is finished, please login at http://localhost:6080
-and complete with the credentials provided by the installer (change this if your are planing to expose to the internet).</td>
+and complete it with the credentials provided by the installer (change this if your are planning to expose it to the internet).</td>
     <td> <img src="./images/imagen2.png" width="40%" height="auto" ></td>
    </tr>
    <tr>